cyrildiagne/devart-template/project_summary.md

 #### → Scene 1 : Drawers
 _"Mr Kalia is here.
 But he needs to go to work."_
 ![image](project_images/description/story-tiroirs.png)
 In this scene, Mr. Kalia sees drawers slowly appearing over his body and opening to let everyday's life clothes and accessory fly around, play with him like naughty kids and give him a hard time to be caught back.
+Mr. Kalia can catch the flying items and put them back in the drawers.

 **keywords :** social adaptation, personality drawers, routine